Burberry: 21st century

 In May 2001, Christopher Bailey joined Burberry as creative director.
-Christopher Bailey has been the chief creative officer since 2014, as well as CEO from 2014 – November 2017.
-Bailey stepped down as chief creative officer in March 2018 and departed the brand completely by the end of 2018.
+Bailey was the chief creative officer from 2014, as well as chief executive (CEO) from 2014 until November 2017.
+Bailey stepped down as chief creative officer in March 2018 and had departed the brand completely by the end of 2018.

 Between 2001 and 2005, Burberry became associated with "chav" and football hooligan culture.
 This change in the brand reputation was attributed to lower priced products, the proliferation of counterfeit goods adopting Burberry's trademark check pattern, and adoption by celebrities prominently identified with "chav" culture.
 The association with football hooliganism led to the wearing of Burberry check garments being banned at some venues.

+Burberry Group plc was initially floated on the London Stock Exchange in July 2002.
 GUS divested its remaining interest in Burberry in December 2005.
-Burberry Group plc was initially floated on the London Stock Exchange in July 2002.
-In 2005, Sanyo-shokai was the Burberry ready-to-wear licence holder in Japan with retail value of €435 million.
+In 2005, Sanyo-shokai was the Burberry ready-to-wear licence holder in Japan, with retail value of €435 million.

-In 2006, Rose Marie Bravo, who as chief executive had led Burberry to mass market success through licensing, decided to retire.
+In 2006, Rose Marie Bravo, who as chief executive had led Burberry to mass market success through licensing, retired.
 She was replaced by another American, Angela Ahrendts, who joined from Liz Claiborne in January 2006, and took up the position of CEO on 1 July 2006.
-Ahrendts and Bailey successfully turned around the then chav-like reputation that the brand had acquired at the end of Bravo's tenure and cheapening effect of the brand's omnipresence, by removing the brand's check-pattern from all but 10% of the company's products, taking the fragrance and beauty product licenses back in-house and buying out the Spanish franchise that was worth 20% of group revenues.
+Ahrendts and Bailey successfully turned around the then chav-like reputation that the brand had acquired at the end of Bravo's tenure and the cheapening effect of the brand's omnipresence, by removing the brand's check-pattern from all but 10% of the company's products, taking the fragrance and beauty product licenses back in-house and buying out the Spanish franchise that was worth 20% of group revenues.

-Burberry first sold online in the US, then in the UK in October 2006, and the rest of the EU in 2007.
-Bailey became Chief Creative Officer in November 2009.
-It was reported in 2012 Ahrendts was the highest paid CEO in the UK, making £16.9m.
+Burberry first sold online in the US, then in the UK in October 2006, and in the rest of the EU in 2007.